hubotio/hubot/docs/README.md

 ## Adapters

-Adapters are the interface to the service you want your hubot to run on.

-## Available Adapters
+Adapters are the part of hubot which interfaces with the service you wish to communicate with hubot on.
+Hubot has two built in adapters for Campfire and shell.
+There are also many community provided adapters for a variety of other services.

-### Built-in
+### Core

-These adapters are ones which are built into the hubot core.

 * [Campfire](adapters/campfire.md)
 * [Shell](adapters/shell.md)

-### Third Party
+### Community Provided

-These adapters are ones which are separate packages available with `npm`.
+For more information on community provided adapters you should visit the repositories and read the provided documentation.

 * [Flowdock](https://github.com/flowdock/hubot-flowdock)
 * [HipChat](https://github.com/hipchat/hubot-hipchat)